-If you accomplish one item during your integration it should be to infuse your organization with design research.
+If you accomplish one item during your integration it should be to infuse your organization with design research, and provide a basis for UX organization design.
 The design research process involves conducting primary research to empathize with users, applying frameworks to uncover deep customer insights, and translating those insights to effective, efficient, and enjoyable interactive experiences.
 Affirming the importance of design research as a continuous process and then utilizing those results to strategically contribute to your organization will improve the relationship between you and your customers and ensure your product is the market leader.

 Design research is more than a single “phase” of a project.
 Design research should be a continuous activity on the part of your organization

 As designers, we have three major roles in design strategy.
 First, we must listen to organizational needs and the needs of our customers; second we should provide a means of ongoing dialogue between these two groups; and third, we need to instill a process that facilitates improvements to our customers’ product experience.

 To start, you should perform an assessment of the current state of the following processes and activities: product management, requirements gathering, prioritization exercises, user experience toolsets, customer research, and data and analytics collection.